Cranberry Mandarin jam brings together two of my favorite winter fruits, mandarin oranges and cranberries. Together they make a perfect Christmas Jam.

 - Wipe rim of jars and apply 2 piece lids tightening ring finger tight.

-- Place jars in hot water bath and process for 10 minutes (start timing when water starts boiling).
+- Place jars in hot water bath and boil for 10 minutes (start timing when water starts boiling).

 - Allow jars to rest in canner for 5 minutes, then remove and allow to cool.